Akashkharita/Kharita_et_al_2024_Icequakes/README.md

 # Icequake_Earthquake_Discrimination
-This github repository contains all the jupyter notebooks for the ongoing work about *"Multi Stations Analysis of Icequakes and Earthquakes in Southern Alaska"*
+This github repository contains all the jupyter notebooks for the ongoing work about **"Multi Stations Analysis of Icequakes and Earthquakes in Southern Alaska"**.

 ### Necessary Dependencies